-Cinryze is an injectable medicine that is used to help prevent swelling and/or painful attacks in teenagers and adults with Hereditary Angioedema (HAE).
+Cinryze is an injectable medicine that is used to help prevent swelling and/or painful attacks in children (6 years of age and older), teenagers and adults with Hereditary Angioedema (HAE).
 HAE is caused by the decreased functioning of a protein called C1 esterase inhibitor, that is present in your blood and helps control inflammation (swelling) and parts of the immune system.
 Cinryze contains C1 esterase inhibitor.
 Before you can inject Cinryze into your vein (intravenous injection), you must dissolve the Cinryze powder using Sterile Water for Injection, USP.
 You can get supplies, including Sterile Water for Injection, USP from your pharmacist.

 Who should not use Cinryze?

 You should not use Cinryze if you have had life-threatening immediate hypersensitivity reactions, including anaphylaxis, to the product.

 What should I tell my healthcare provider before using Cinryze?

 Tell your healthcare provider about all of your medical conditions, including if you

 - have an indwelling catheter/access device in one of your veins.